 Your soil also needs a loose structure to help aerate the root system.
 Soil that goes hard and compact will stunt the growth and development of your vegetables.

-Also, before planting, stay away from fertilisers.
-Instead enrich your soil with organic matter and compost.
+Also, before planting, stay away from fertilizers.
+Instead, enrich your soil with organic matter and compost.

 3. Sow and plant at the right time

-Other vegetable seeds like bush and pole beans, cucumbers and corn need a soil temperature above 10 degrees Celsius.
+Other vegetable seeds like bush, pole beans, cucumbers, and corn need a soil temperature above 10 degrees Celsius.

 You will find information about temperature requirements on the seed packets.